 2. Increased accessibility

-Conference transcription is an important tool in making sure that the event is accessible to as many people as possible.
+Conference transcription is an important process in making sure that the event is accessible to as many people as possible.
 Providing a transcript is a way to create an inclusive content to everyone, including deaf and hard-of-hearing people.

 In the case of online conferences, which are available via stream, not all people are privileged with a compatible gadget and a stable internet connection.
 For situations like this, transcripts come very useful and handy.
 They could just wait at the end of the live stream, download the transcript, and learn as if they have attended the conference themselves.